 - 3D printing offers flat economies of scale, so the value proposition centres on flexibility, agility and speed – all benefits supported by portable technology.

-- Portable filtration and atmosphere management supports a ‘make anything anywhere’ production culture – it is quicker, easier and likely to be less expensive to set-up than a fixed central system.
+- Portable filtration and atmosphere management support a ‘make anything anywhere’ production culture – it is quicker, easier and likely to be less expensive to set up than a fixed central system.
 As a business grows, portable extraction can follow, enabling rapid start-up in bigger premises, thereby minimising disruption to production and delivering an ongoing return on investment.

 - There are unlikely to be barriers to installation with portable systems, unlike vent-to-air, which will require extraction via an external wall.